Konecta Hybrid Customer Experience Combines Human Expertise with Advanced AI and Digital Capabilities

 Once dominated by global systems integrators (GSIs) and traditional outsourcers, the managed services market has seen rising competition over the past few years as cloud providers, infrastructure OEMs, VARs and specialized pure play managed services providers (MSPs) vie to deepen their engagements with customers and grow their recurring revenue bases.

-Join TBR’s Principal Analyst Patrick Heffernan and Senior Analyst Ben Carbonneau Thursday, Aug.
-28, 2025, at 1 p.m.
-EDT/10 a.m.
-PDT for live insights into how a widening variety of industry groups are leveraging their unique strengths, expanding partnerships, and providing new offerings and pricing models to differentiate their value propositions and cement their share in the ever-growing managed services market.
-From traditional IT outsourcing to cybersecurity offerings and managed AI solutions, TBR market analysts will discuss how these enterprise and SMB services continue to evolve.
+In this TBR Insights Live session, TBR’s Principal Analyst Patrick Heffernan and Senior Analyst Ben Carbonneau deep dive into how a widening variety of industry groups are leveraging their unique strengths, expanding partnerships, and providing new offerings and pricing models to differentiate their value propositions and cement their share in the ever-growing managed services market.
+From traditional IT outsourcing to cybersecurity offerings and managed AI solutions, TBR market analysts discuss how these enterprise and SMB services continue to evolve.

-In this session on the future of managed services youll learn:
+In the session below on the future of managed services youll learn:

 • How commercial models in the managed services market are evolving